 Let’s say you had a WordPress website and a well-managed blog.
 You just wanted a way to generate leads by using content marketing or inbound marketing.

 For this, apart from your website on WordPress itself, you’ll need pop-ups, slide-ins, exit-intent forms, and more.

-As for Do-it-Yourself website builders, it’s a case of “to each, its own”.
+Also, it’s a case of “to each, its own”.
 Ascend By Wix is a set of features to help you create forms, pop-ups, marketing messages, emails, and several other things you need.

 However, Wix has its own ecosystem and it’s incredibly hard (or near impossible) to connect with your favorite marketing apps.
 If you wanted to use MailChimp or Drip with Wix, for instance, it’s not possible.

 Weebly & Wix have its own ecosystem of apps likewise.

 Think about the results you need from your website, choose your plugins or apps accordingly.

 Don’t want to deal with complexity of any kind again?
 I highly recommend Strikingly